Skip to main content Skip to secondary navigation

 Individual Trips

-In addition to flight itineraries, you can register hotel, car rental, and train bookings in MyTrips.
-Enter as much detail regarding your trip as possible (all flight segments, lodging, transportation) and revise any information as necessary.
+Beyond flight itineraries, you can manually register hotel, car rental, and train bookings.
+Enter as much detail regarding your trip as possible (all flight segments, lodging, transportation, etc.) and revise any information as necessary.

 Uploading on Behalf of Another Stanford Traveler